Faslodex: 7 things you should know

 - Keep your appointments with your healthcare provider for your Faslodex injection.
 Faslodex is administered into the muscle of each buttock.

-- Report any injection site reactions, such as numbness, tingling, or weakness, allergic-type reactions, or any other worrying side effects, such as shortness of breath, pain, or cough to your doctor.
+- Report any injection site reactions, such as numbness, tingling, weakness, allergic-type reactions, or any other worrying side effects, such as shortness of breath, pain, or cough to your doctor.

 - Tell your doctor if you have any bleeding disorders or are taking any medications or supplements that may increase the risk of bleeding such as warfarin.
 If you experience bleeding after your injection, tell your doctor.